dshev003/Nepal/README.md

 the CPN(M) in the constituencies won by women.

-In this first chart, we can see that the few constituencies with female winning candidates generally had greater Maoist support, but that Maoist vote shares in these constituencies increased to a lesser degree than in constituencies with male winners.
+In this first chart, we can see that the few constituencies with female winning candidates generally had greater Maoist support, but that there is a more positive relationship between Maoist atrocities and Maoist electoral performance in electoral districts where the winning candidates were women.

 ``` r
 ggplot(df, aes(civdeath_mao, maovote, colour = winnergender)) +